olivierflying747-8/ProffieOS_7.14_for_Oli-experiments/props/Multi_prop_sounds/ReadMe.txt

 created by olivierflying747-8 with the help of ryryog25, profezzorn & NoSloppy you can find us at https://crucible.hubbe.net

+This is still work in progress, it compiles with ProffieOS 7.14 & Arduino 1.8.19 but has not been tested on a saber.

 For best enjoyment, you can add these wav files to your common directory on your SD-card.
 However if you don't, a default double beeper sound will be used when you change between modes.